Symbiosis & Emergencies

 Step 1.
 The user signs a transaction that includes:

-- 1.Calldata0: the sequence of steps to do on Avalanche.
+: the sequence of steps to be executed on Avalanche.

-- 2.Calldata1: the sequence of steps to do on S-chain.
-This calldata includes the estimated gas fee for the transaction execution on S-chain in the stablecoin equivalent:
+: the sequence of steps to be executed on the Host Chain.
+This calldata includes the estimated gas fee for the transaction execution on the Host Chain: GasEstimatedUSD1

-in Scheme 4. - 3.Calldata2: the sequence of steps to do on the destination blockchain.
-This calldata includes the estimated gas fee for the transaction execution on the destination blockchain in the stablecoin equivalent:
+: the sequence of steps to do on the destination blockchain.
+This calldata includes the estimated gas fee for the transaction execution on the destination blockchain : GasEstimatedUSD2

 on Polygon.
-The parameters include the estimated gas fee value in the USD equivalent for Polygon:GasEstimatedUSD2
+The parameters include the estimated gas fee value for Polygon:GasEstimatedUSD2

 If it fails, the user should send another transaction to Chain2 with revert instructions (Step 1).